Vegetarian's Japan Guide

 Light meals are also served in Noko no Ichi, although there are no vegetarian options.

-Tip: Before you wander off, plan your trip so that you don’t miss the attractions you want to visit.
+Tip: Before you wander off, plan your trip so you don’t miss the attractions you want to visit.

 ☛ In early spring, make sure you visit the east coast for the cherry trees.